andriidski/calvinkv-elixir/README.md

 - Transaction batches get forwarded to correct Schedulers at every epoch & interleaved

-- Each storage node only contains the data that it needs to based on the partitioning scheme - system figures out which transaction updates are “local” and which are not and executes accordingly
+- Each storage node only contains the data that it needs to based on the partitioning scheme - during transaction execution the system figures out
+    - Which transaction updates are “local” and which are not and executes accordingly
+    - Which elements of the read set are local vs. remote and gathers/reads both the local and remote sets from participating partitions

 | Chart 1                   | Chart 2                   |
 |:-------------------------:|:-------------------------:|